nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-This feature allows professors to sort the FYP projects by their project name, or by the project status in the order {YTS,IP,DONE}.
+This feature allows professors to sort the FYP projects by their project name, or by the project status in the order {YTS, IP, DONE}.

 #### Implementation details
 The `Sort` feature is facilitated by 2 main Commands: `SortProjectNameCommand` and `SortProjectStatusCommand`.
 Both of these commands extend from the abstract `Command`class.
 Note that we have fixed the sorting order of `SortProjectStatusCommand` to be sorted in the order {YTS,IP,DONE} since projects that have YTS are more urgent, hence we have placed them at the front of our FYP manager, followed by those that are IP, and finally those that are DONE which are of the least urgency.

 We give an example usage scenario of `SortProjectNameCommand` and `SortProjectStatusCommand`